Zudest/KingdomDuels/content/rules.md

 {{< imagetext src="https://zudest.github.io/KingdomDuelsDeckbuilder/cards/KOD/125.jpg" alt="" width="170" >}}
 </div>

 There are a few Main Deck cards that have a **combination of two colors** in their frame.
-These cards are considered as having both their card types at the same time (and can be affected by cards targeting either of those types, for example).
+These cards are considered as having both their card types at the same time (and can be affected by cards targeting either of those types).

 They are **Spell Monsters**, **Trap Monsters** and **Spell Traps**.
 You can usually choose to play them as one card type or the other.
 Each card specifies how to play them with a "Play" condition on its text.